-Nokia Lumia 620 unveiled with Windows Phone 8, $249 price tagAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 620 unveiled with Windows Phone 8, $249 price tagAlex Wagner - Editorial Director of News and Content

 Nokia today introduced the newest member of its Windows Phone 8 family, the Lumia 620.
 Dubbed the company's "most affordable" Windows Phone 8 handset, the Lumia 620 will be priced at around $249 when it launches in Asia in January 2013.
 Debuts in Europe, the Middle East and other markets are also planned, but there's been no mention yet of any U.S. availability.

 When it comes to its feature list, the latest Lumia touts a "dual-shot color technique" that adds a second layer of colored polycarbonate that's either transparent or translucent on top of a base layer, which is meant to create color blends and depth effects.
 The 620's face features a 3.8-inch 800x480 ClearBlack display and VGA camera, and there's a second 5-megapixel shooter on its rear.
 Inside is a dual-core 1GHz Snapdragon S4 processor, 512MB RAM, 8GB storage, microSD slot, NFC and a 1,300mAh battery.
 Like other Lumia models, the 620 will be available in several colors, including lime green, orange, magenta, yellow, cyan, white and black, and its colored shells are also exchangeable.